Quantum Simulation of an Extended Dicke Model with a Magnetic Solid: Main text

+To demonstrate the A\,$\to$\,N phase boundary, i.e., the breakdown of the AFM order of Er$^{3+}$ spins, we performed magnetocaloric effect (MCE) experiments which are sensitive to the magnetic entropy landscape of a material.
+Namely, the Gr\"uneisen ratio\cite{zhu2003universally}

+measures the slope of isentropes in the $T -H$ plane\cite{garst2005sign}.
+Since the heat capacity $C_H$ is always a positive quantity, the sign of $(\frac{\partial {T}}{\partial{H}})_S$ is always opposite to $(\frac{\partial {S}}{\partial {H}})_T$.
+Furthermore, sharp changes in entropy $S$ due to phase transitions will appear as step functions in $(\frac{\partial {T}}{\partial{H}})_S$\cite{garst2005sign}, or peaks if $(\frac{\partial {T}}{\partial{H}})$ is measured in a quasi-adiabatic environment\cite{Jaime2002}.
+Thus, by measuring the differential change in sample temperature with respect to the magnetic field, $(\frac{\partial {T}}{\partial{H}})_S$, the $T-H$ magnetic phase diagram can be measured.
+We note, that the demagnetization factor can have a small effect on the MCE measurements\cite{romero2014influence}, namely that temperature and field shifts can occur, but the qualitative features should be present.

-We performed magnetocaloric effect (MCE) and terahertz (THz) magnetospectroscopy experiments to map out the $T$-$H$ phase diagram of ErFeO$_3$, and the obtained results are summarized in Fig.\,4(a).
-MCE measurements capture the differential change in sample temperature with respect to the magnetic field, $\mu^{-1}_0(\partial T/\partial H)_S$, which is a sensitive reporter of the magnetic entropy landscape.
-We configured a MCE measurement in a Physical Property Measurement System in the quasi-adiabatic condition, and took raw data traces of sample temperature variation versus magnetic field at a ramping rate of 5\,$\times$\,10$^{-3}$~T/s with $dH > 0$ [Fig.\,4(b) left]; the sensitivity of temperature variation of our instrument reached 5\,$\times$\,10$^{-4}$~K. To identify $H$-induced phase transitions, the first-order derivative $dT/d(\mu_0 H)$ traces were computed [Fig.\,4(b) right], whose local extremes correspond to the transition boundaries~\cite{Jaime2002}.
-The traces clearly exhibit two maxima for $T<2.8$~K, corresponding to the S$\to$A [red arrows in Fig.\,4(b) and red dashed line in Fig.\,4(a)] and A$\to$N (blue arrows and blue dashed line) boundaries, and one maximum for $2.8$~K~$<T<4$~K, corresponding to the S$\to$N (blue arrows and blue dashed line) boundary.
+The $T$-$H$ phase diagram of ErFeO$_3$, and the obtained results are summarized in Fig.\,4a.
+We configured a MCE measurement in a Physical Property Measurement System in the quasi-adiabatic condition\cite{moya2022field}, and took raw data traces of sample temperature variation versus magnetic field at a ramping rate of 5\,$\times$\,10$^{-3}$~T/s with $dH > 0$ (Supplementary Section 2); the sensitivity of temperature variation of our instrument reached 5\,$\times$\,10$^{-4}$~K. To identify $H$-induced phase transitions, the first-order derivative $(\frac{\partial {T}}{\partial{H}})_S$ was approximated as $dT/d(\mu_0 H)$ (Supplementary Section 2), whose local extremes correspond to the transition boundaries\cite{Jaime2002}.
+The traces clearly exhibit two maxima for $T<2.8$~K, corresponding to the S$\to$A (red dashed line in Fig.\,4a) and A\,$\to$\,N (blue dashed line) boundaries, and one maximum for $2.8$~K~$<T<4$~K, corresponding to the S\,$\to$\,N (blue dashed line) boundary.
+These results are qualitatively consistent with the $T-H$ phase diagram reported previously\cite{Danshin1986}, where quantitative shifts likely come from demagnetization effects.